Llama2D/llama2d/README.md

 ## Secrets

-Secrets are posted in [this Slack thread](https://agihouse.slack.com/archives/C05SR8PR4KE/p1695104312522089).

-1. Download the `gcp-vision.json` credential file from our Slack channel and put it in `secrets/`.
+1. Create a Google Cloud Vision credential file and put it at `secrets/gcp-vision.json`.

 2. Run the Modal login command in the Slack channel.
 It looks like this: `modal token set --token-id <secret> --token-secret <secret>`